Long Sequence Hopfield Memory: s for variable timing

 We first consider the setting where both interaction functions are polynomial, $f_S(x) = x^{d_S}$ and $f_A(x) = x^{d_A}$, and refer to this network as the Polynomial \MixedNet.
 This model is analyzed in detail in Appendix \ref{app:polynomial_mixed_capacity}.
 Interestingly, this model's crosstalk variance forms a bimodal distribution, as shown in Figure \ref{fig:mixednet_crosstalk}.
 This complicates the analysis, but once bimodality is accounted for one can approximate the capacity using a similar argument to that of the \DenseNet.
-We find that where $\gamma_{d_{S},d_{A}}$ is a multiplicative factor defined as In Figure \ref{fig:PMHN}, we show that simulations match the theory curves well as $N$ increases in size.
+We find that where $\gamma_{d_{S},d_{A}}$ is a multiplicative factor defined as In Figure \ref{fig:PMHN}B-C, we show that simulations match the theory curves well as $N$ increases.
+We demonstrate theoretical and simulations results for the Exponential \MixedNet\ in Appendix \ref{app:exponential_mixed_capacity}.